Tenure-Track Professor in Screenwriting

-This student assistant works with FTT’s Outreach Specialist to design FTT marketing materials (posters, table tents, postcards, ads) and other print materials (programs, brochures) for the Theatre Season and other FTT programs and events.
+This student assistant works with FTT’s Outreach Specialist to design FTT marketing materials (posters, postcards, ads) and other print materials (programs, brochures) for the Theatre Season and other FTT programs and events.

-Required: Fluency in Photoshop, InDesign, and Illustrator.
+Required: Fluency in Photoshop, InDesign, and Illustrator; strong experience working with typography.
 Designer must be conscientious and reliable – most projects are highly time-sensitive and require strict adherence to established deadlines.
 Must collaborate well with others and be able to work, sometimes on short notice, to meet departmental demands.
 Must be able to accept and integrate feedback from multiple sources and implement requested changes quickly and appropriately.
 Interest in theatre and/or film desirable.

-The successful student will accumulate multiple work samples for his or her portfolio and gain practical experience in working for a client.
-S/he will see his or her artwork displayed all over campus and online.
+The successful student will accumulate multiple work samples for their portfolio and gain practical experience in working for a client.
+They will see their artwork displayed all over campus and online.
 This is a great opportunity for a student to make a real impact in attracting audiences to engage with FTT’s artistic work.

 Hours: Flexible – number of hours will vary based on project.
 Preferably 4-6 hours/week in FTT office and additional hours - up to an average of 10-12 hours total per week – offsite as needed.

-Pay: $8.40/hour; also receive complimentary tickets to FTT’s Theatre Season and ND Student Film Festival.
+Pay: $9.08/hour; also receive complimentary tickets to FTT’s Theatre Season and ND Student Film Festival.

 Apply: Please submit a resume, 3-5 work samples (or a link where they may be viewed), and the names and contact information (phone & email) for 3 references to firstname.lastname@example.org.
 Please put “Student Graphic Designer” in the subject line.